dotnet/docs-maui/docs/platform-integration/native-embedding.md

 </PropertyGroup>
 ```

-A consequence of doing this is that it will replace the native implicit namespace support with .NET MAUI's, and so you'll have to explicitly add `using` statements to your code files for native types.
+A consequence of doing this is that it will replace the native implicit namespace support with .NET MAUI's, so you'll have to explicitly add `using` statements to your code files for native types.

 ## Initialize .NET MAUI